Core API Reference

 • DidCreationResult.Failure.MethodNotRegistered - Method is not registered (includes available methods)

-• DidCreationResult.Failure.KeyGenerationFailed - Key generation failed (includes reason and optional cause)
+• DidCreationResult.Failure.KeyGenerationFailed - Key generation failed (includes reason)

-• DidCreationResult.Failure.DocumentCreationFailed - Document creation failed (includes reason and optional cause)
+• DidCreationResult.Failure.DocumentCreationFailed - Document creation failed (includes reason)

 • DidCreationResult.Failure.InvalidConfiguration - Configuration validation failed (includes reason and details)